hyperion-project/hyperion.ng/README.md

 ## About Hyperion

 [Hyperion](https://github.com/hyperion-project/hyperion.ng) is an opensource [Bias or Ambient Lighting](https://en.wikipedia.org/wiki/Bias_lighting) implementation which you might know from TV manufacturers.
 It supports many LED devices and video grabbers.
-The project is still in a alpha development stage (no stable release available).

 ![Screenshot](doc/screenshot.png)